microsoft/appcenter-sdk-unity/README.md

 * Android (5.0/API 21 or later)
 * UWP (Build 16299 or later)

+> .NET 3.5 scripting runtime version and .NET scripting backend are no longer supported on the UWP platform.

 Also note that the App Center SDK for Unity is only available in C#.

 ## 2. Create your app in the App Center Portal to obtain the App Secret